psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Ay, sure."

-"And you will be knowing what is done? "
+"And you will be knowing what is done?"

 "Ay."

-"With the bread . . . and the water . . .? "
+"With the bread . . . and the water . . .?"

 "Ay."